LeonEricsson/Ensemble4DFlowNet/README.md

 ## Quantification 🔢

 Everything used for quantitative and qualitative evaluation is present in the jupyter notebook evaluation_playground.ipynb.
-Certain evaluations, such as mean speed plots, relative mean error, RMSE are in a ready-to-use state but as the file suggests this is a playground file and as such certain evaluations such as the linear regression plots are less intuitive.
+Certain evaluations, such as mean speed plots, relative mean error, RMSE are in a ready-to-use state but as the file suggests this is a playground file and therefor certain evaluations are less intuitive.

 ### VTI Conversion
 To convert h5 file to VTI: